Dr.Russell GreeneMedical Director

 We have a friendly and experienced office staff to take your calls, set up appointments, and help with the medical reports.
-Quinn (on left), Heather (on right), and Nicole will go out of their way to help you in any way they can.
+Quinn (on left), Heather (middle), and Nicole (on right) will go out of their way to help you in any way they can.
 All of our staff are animal lovers, who truly care about the pets we serve.
 Quinn is holding Hermione, one of our loyal office cats.

 For every patient we see, a medical report is generated that is then faxed or emailed to the referring veterinarian, generally within 24 hours.
 Our medical records program was created especially for us by our talented computer programmer, John, to meet the unique needs of our practice.
 Not surprisingly, John is also a big animal lover.